MichaelCassidyPS/comfy-cloud-pipeline/README.md

 | **eksctl** | ≥ 0.161 |
 | **kubectl** | ≥ 1.29 |

+If you run the lab in AWS CloudShell, these three tools are already installed and pre‑authenticated, so you can skip any local setup.
 You’ll also need an AWS account with permissions to create EKS, ECR, IAM roles, and CodeConnections.

 ---